-When wheel balancing is required, such as after tyre or inner tube replacement, see your authorised Triumph dealer.
+When wheel balancing is required, such as after tyre replacement, see your authorised Triumph dealer.

 Only use self-adhesive weights.
-Clip on weights may damage the wheel, tyre or inner tube resulting in tyre deflation, loss of motorcycle control and an accident.
+Clip-on weights may damage the wheel and tyre resulting in tyre deflation, loss of control and an accident.

 Battery